 Your growth over the years - Try to show how much you've honed your craft and became a better artist over the course of your career.
 It's good to display how many exciting changes and stages you've been through on your journey.

 Your achievements and awards - Show off a bit and let your reader know how talented you are by spotlighting your most prestigious awards and successes in your art form.
 Don't start listing too many awards though; you still want to keep your word count as low as possible.

 Related Post: How Long Does It Take To Get Good At Singing?

 - Make the first line in your biography a sentence that will quickly grab the attention of any reader.
 Bios are boring.
 Be different and share what makes you interesting!

 - Try not to write a bio that is too sales-like or is making unsubstantiated claims.
-Don't use fluffy adjectives to describe your own work like 'amazing' '#1' 'most praised' if you can't objectively back the statement up.
+Don't use fluffy adjectives to describe your own work like 'amazing' '#1' 'most praised' if you can't back the statement objectively.

-- Send your bio to at least 3 family members or friends to give you an outside opinion of your written work.
-If you can get a complete stranger to judge your bio without being subjective, even better!
+- Send your bio to at least three family members or friends to give you an outside opinion of your written work.
+If you can get a complete stranger to judge your bio without being subjective, that is even better!